Spinal Cord Injury

 Recognized as One of the Nation's 14 Model Spinal Cord Injury Centers

 The Regional Spinal Cord Injury Center of the Delaware Valley is designated as one of the nation's 14 Model Spinal Cord Injury Centers by the National Institute on Disability and Rehabilitation Research (NIDRR), and the only one in the Delaware Valley.
-Jefferson and Magee Rehabilitation Hospital are also one of the seven designated rehabilitation centers of the Christopher Reeve Foundation NeuroRecovery Network (NRN).
+Thomas Jefferson University Hospital and Magee Rehabilitation Hospital are also one of the seven designated rehabilitation centers of the Christopher Reeve Foundation NeuroRecovery Network (NRN).